microsoft/finops-toolkit/docs-mslearn/framework/optimize/commitment-discounts.md

 ## Before you begin

-While you can save by using reservations and savings plans, there's also a risk that you may not end up using that capacity.
+While you can save by using reservations and savings plans, there's also a risk that you might not end up using that capacity.
 You could end up under-utilizing the commitment and lose money.
 While losing money is rare, it's possible.
 We recommend starting small and making targeted, high-confidence decisions.
 We also recommend not waiting too long to decide on how to approach commitment-based discounts when you do have consistent usage because you're effectively losing money.
 Start small and learn as you go.
 But first, learn how [reservation](/azure/cost-management-billing/reservations/reservation-discount-application.md) and [savings plan](/azure/cost-management-billing/savings-plan/discount-application.md) discounts are applied.

-Before you purchase either a reservation or a savings plan, consider the usage you want to commit to.
+Consider the usage you want to commit to before you purchase either a reservation or a savings plan.
 If you have high confidence, you maintain a specific level of usage for that type, SKU, and location, strongly consider starting with a reservation.
 For maximum flexibility, you can use savings plans to cover a wide range of compute costs by committing to a specific hourly spend instead of hourly usage.

 <br>